Germany–Slovakia relations

 German–Slovak relations are foreign relations between Germany and Slovakia.
 Both countries established diplomatic relations in 1993 but previously had relations during World War II when Slovakia was a separate state, the Slovak Republic.
 Germany has an embassy in Bratislava.
 Slovakia has an embassy in Berlin, an embassy branch in Bonn, and a consulate-general in Munich.
 Germany plays an important part in the Slovak economy as it is Slovakia's main trading partner.

-Both countries are full members of NATO, the European Union and the Organization for Security and Co-operation in Europe.
+Both countries are full members of the European Union, NATO, Council of Europe and the Organization for Security and Co-operation in Europe.

+Germany has given full support to Slovakia's membership in the European Union and NATO.

 History

 Weimar Republic

 Parallel to the establishment of the Weimar Republic, Czechoslovakia was born.
 Slovakia was a part of this new-born state.
 German diplomats in Bratislava and in Košice tried to influence Czechoslovak domestic policy by allying with factions of the Carpathian Germans and the Slovak People's Party.
 Both groups in their majority proved to be incompatible with German goals in the region.
 Weimar's policy failed.